pnnl/ML4AlgComb/kl-polynomial_coefficients/README.md

 ## Small model performance

+Since there are many possible tasks here, we did not run exhaustive hyperparameter searches, instead opting for the larger network sizes for our

 ### Kazhdan-Lusztig Polynomials for Permutations of $5$ elements

 | Coefficient | Logistic regression | MLP | Transformer | Guessing 0 |